Top 8 Cancer-Fighting Foods That You Should Consume Daily

 Therefore, nutrition on your diet will play an essential role in the treatment and prevention of cancer.
 And many foods have significant effects with their beneficial compounds inside that could help people to stay away from cancer and decrease the growth of cancer.

-This article will recommend you some examples of 8 cancer-fights foods that you should have every day.
+This article will recommend you some examples of 8 cancer-fighting foods that you should have every day.

 The sulforaphane, as a plant compound found in cruciferous vegetables that presented in the broccoli, it has potent anticancer properties.